shirazkn/shirazkn.github.io/content/posts/cat_theory_1.md

 Mad libs fix the *structure* of the sentence, but the *objects* you put in let you extract different interpretations out of it.
 Try putting in the words <span class=gray>blog</span>, <span class=gray>boring</span> and <span class=gray>sleepy</span> 😕

 Category theory lets you do something similar.
-Every now and then you encounter something in mathematics that makes you go <span class=accented>Hey, this feels a lot like that other thing!</span> If there were some way to move back and forth between the two universes that have a similar structure, we can apply the insights that we gain in one universe to the other.
+Every now and then you encounter something in mathematics that makes you go "Hey, this feels a lot like that other thing!"
+If there were some way to move back and forth between the two universes that have a similar structure, we can apply the insights that we gain in one universe to the other.
 The following is an example of where I might want to 'move between mathematical universes with the same structure':

 <p>
 <aside class=aside-center>